 - LED lights have no harmful content like mercury, so they are environmentally friendly.

-- LED lights use less energy than the other types of lights.
+- LED lights use less energy than other types of lights.

-The downside of using LED grow lights is the initial cost.
-However, LED lights are more energy-efficient and need to be replaced less often than the other types of grow lights, which can help aquaponics growers save money in the long run.
+The downside of using LED grow lights is the initial cost, which is quite expensive.
+However, LED lights are more energy-efficient and must be replaced less often than the other grow lights, which can help aquaponics growers save money in the long run.

 Also called HIDS, these lights are more efficient than fluorescent lights and are suited for aquaponics plants requiring more lights.
 HID lights have a lower initial cost and can be customized according to the grower's needs and budget.
 This is because its bulbs, ballast, and reflectors are interchangeable.
-Although the bulb needs to be replaced every year, it is still considered one of the best grow lights for aquaponics systems.
-Below are the reason why:
+Below are the reasons why fluorescent lights are great for indoor aquaponics systems: